-Sixteen students entered eight projects in the 2022 Summer Poster Competition.
+Twenty-four students entered twelve projects in the 2023 Summer Poster Competition.
 This years event was held in a virtual environment which enabled increased participation and engagement.
 In virtual breakout rooms students met with guests from throughout UMTRI, Michigan Engineering as well as sponsors, presenting their projects and answering questions.
 They also prepared a five minute video presentation which is shared below.

 This year’s judges were:

 Tulga Ersal is an Associate Research Scientist in the Department of Mechanical Engineering, University of Michigan, Ann Arbor, MI.
 Tulga Ersal’s research is in the field of system dynamics and control.
 He is interested in mathematical modeling, model reduction, multibody dynamics, networked hardware-in-the-loop simulation, system identification, and advanced control techniques with applications to energy systems (e.g., batteries, vehicle powertrains, microgrids), vehicle systems (e.g., autonomous vehicles, vehicle dynamics, powertrain management, driver distraction), and biomechanics (e.g. human balance).
 Dr. Ersal is an Associate Editor, ASME Dynamic Systems and Control Conference (2014), Vice-Chair of the Model Identification and Intelligent Systems Technical Committee of the ASME Dynamic Systems and Control Division (Oct 2012 – present).